krishang118/Social-Networking-Platform/README.md

 ### Prerequisites
 - React.js and npm should be installed on your machine.
-- MySQL Workbench and MySQL Server installed on your machine.
+- MySQL Workbench and MySQL Server should be installed on your machine.

 ### Steps
 1. Clone this repository to your local machine.